Mardi Gras Menu Ideas

 Coming up with creative Mardi Gras menu ideas need not be complicated.
 All you need is traditional New Orleans dishes, a bar full of potent beverages and a merrymaking spirit.

-Each dish on this menu adds a layer of tradition, cultural influence, and festive spirit.
-The soul of New Orleans Mardi Gras!
+The dishes on these menu ideas add a layer of tradition, cultural influence, and festive spirit.

 Fat Tuesday